top of page

 AWARDS

-2019 Emmy Award Winner, National Academy of Television Arts & Sciences, Midwest:
+2019 National Academy of Television Arts & Sciences, Midwest Emmy Award— Arts/Entertainment Programing—Program/Special Series (Art & Design in Chicago)

-(shortlist) Knight Visiting Nieman Fellowship Award, Harvard University, Cambridge, MA
+2017 (Shortlist) Knight Visiting Nieman Fellowship, Harvard University, Cambridge, MA

-2016 Judy and John McCarter Fellowship, WTTW Chicago Public Television
+2016 Judy and John McCarter Fellowship Award, WTTW Chicago Public Broadcast

 2023